ianfhunter/GNOLL/doc/JOSS/paper.md

 Whilst there are several dice rolling utilities on the market for research/commercial use there is no current solution which is:
 - Open source
 - Using a low level language like C for maximal integration
+- Multiple language bindings
 - supporting multiple notation standards
 - supporting non-simplex combinations of notation.

 While some solutions may offer one or two of these, DiceTower addresses all of these points.

 # Mathematics
+DiceTower builds upon actual use-cases of how dice are specified in software, rather than theoretical mathematical notations.
+The simplest of these representations is {x}d{y} where x and y are integers.
+This asks that we roll X number of Y-sided dice. e.g. 3d6 would be requesting 3 6-sided dice.

 # Citations